mathworks/toolboxdesign/MEX.md

 ```
 For the full YAML file refer to [`mexbuild.yml`](https://github.com/mathworks/arithmetic/blob/main/.github/workflows/mexbuild.yml).

 ## Conclusion

 By following to these best practices, you'll create a reliable, maintainable, and user-friendly MATLAB toolbox that harnesses the full potential of MEX functions.
 Through effective project structure organization, build automation, and dependency management, you can focus on delivering great solutions to your users.

 We welcome your input!
 For further details, suggestions, or to contribute, please [open an issue](https://github.com/mathworks/toolboxdesign/issues/new/choose).

-## Appendix: Buildfiles for MATLAB R2022a-R2024a
+## Appendix: Build Files for MATLAB R2022a-R2024a

 ``` matlab
 function plan = buildfile